-Term Definition People who are eligible under the Pickle Amendment receive Title II Social Security payments.
+Term Definition Pickle People who are eligible under the Pickle Amendment receive Title II Social Security payments.
 These individuals previously received both SSI-Cash and Title II benefits at the same time and lost their SSI-Cash.

-Cost of Living Adjustment (COLA) An increase intended to ensure that Social

-Security benefits are adjusted to account

-for inflation.
-The COLA amount, if any, is
+An increase intended to ensure that Social Security benefits are adjusted to account for inflation.
+The COLA amount, if any, is determined annually.

-determined annually.